 Challenging and supporting, especially through the frustration of freezing this written artefact before I can avail the spaciousness of the fluidic era.

-This will be elaborated in the upcoming post on risks.
-“Slow takeoff” is an approximation that will have to do for now.
+This will be elaborated in an upcoming post on risks.
+“Slow takeoff” is an approximation that will have to do for now, but really it's much more like having lazy or mentally ill AI.
+If you're curious, here's the abstract:

 Generally, it is a bit suspect to me, for an upcoming AI safety org (in this time of AI safety org explosion) to have, say, a 10 year timeline premise without anticipating and incorporating possibilities of AI transforming your (research) methodology 3-5 years from now.
 If you expect things to move quickly, why are you ignoring that things will move quickly?
 If you expect more wish-fulfilling devices to populate the world (in the meanwhile, before catastrophe), why aren't you wishing more, and prudently?
 An “opportunity model” is as indispensable as a threat model.